Effective Tax Saving Strategies for Businesses in India

 5.1.
 Leave Travel Allowance (LTA)

-LTA is exempt from tax when employees travel within India.
-Companies can incorporate LTA into the salary structure to help employees reduce their taxable income while also benefiting from the exemption.
+LTA is exempt from taxation for employees traveling within India.
+Businesses can include LTA in their salary structures, allowing employees to lower their taxable income while taking advantage of the exemption.

 5.2.
 House Rent Allowance (HRA)